okonomichiyaki/supercat/01-bot turn start here.md

 	- If seize counter is on bot's board, increment it, else place seize counter, with a value of 1.
 	- If hand counter is 2 or greater and initiative was not already seized this round, check for seize:
 		- Roll 1d6, and subtract 1 for each <ins>undeclared ambition</ins> that bot is winning.
 Seize initiative if result is less than seize counter.
 Decrement hand counter to represent bot discarding an extra card.
-	- Use General Priorities (next page) to select card.
+	- Use General Priorities to select card.

 <div class="pagebreak"> </div>